 What is the treatment for a severe sprain or strain?

 Extra treatment may be needed for severe sprains (where the ligaments are badly torn (ruptured) or the joint is unstable).

 There is some evidence that these types of sprain may heal more quickly if treated with a short period of immobilisation.
 This means wearing a brace or a plaster cast for 10 days or so.

 In some cases, if ligaments are very badly torn or the joint is too unstable, surgery may be advised.
 Your doctor will assess if this is necessary (but it is not needed in most cases).

 If the sprain is still very painful six weeks after the original injury, you may be advised to have additional tests on the joint, such as a further X-ray or scan.
 Sometimes there are torn ligaments or small breaks (fractures) which do not show up when the injury first happens.
 The joint may initially have been very swollen and small additional areas of damage might have been difficult to detect.

 For severe strains (badly torn muscles or tendons), surgery is used very rarely - usually only if there is a complete tear in which the muscle is completely torn or has become unattached to the bone (for example, a severe hamstring injury).
 Muscles are less easy than ligaments to repair surgically because the muscle fibres do not hold stitches easily.

-You may not need any medication if the injury is mild and you can tolerate the pain.
+You may not need any medication if the injury is light, such as a mild sprain or strain, and you can tolerate the pain.
 If needed, paracetamol is the safest choice, especially immediately after the injury.
 Painkiller options include the following:

 Paracetamol is useful to ease pain.
 It is best to take paracetamol regularly, for a few days or so, rather than every now and then.
 An adult dose is two 500 mg tablets, four times a day.
 If the pain is more severe, a doctor may prescribe stronger painkillers such as codeine, which is more powerful but can make some people drowsy and constipated.